mast-group/mineSStuBs/README.md

 # Examples for Each SStuB Pattern
-A quick overview of each SStuB pattern follows along with an example from the dataset
+A quick overview of each SStuB pattern follows along with an example from the dataset.
+Names in the parentheses are the bug types used in the dataset for each pattern.
 ## Change Identifier Used (`CHANGE_IDENTIFIER`)
 This pattern checks whether an identifier appearing in some expression in the statement was replaced with an other one.
 It is easy for developers to by accident utilize a different